 Polygard® Anti-Oxidant Stabilizers: Polymer additives to improve the processing cycle of most polyolefins plastics.
-This allows PE, HDPE, & PP to be more recyclable and resistant to processing degradation.
+This allows PE, HDPE, & PP to be more recyclable and resistant

 PlastiBond® Bonding Agent: Plastic additive which allows the inclusion of contaminants in the processing of recycled polyolefinbased products.
 This gives manufacturers the edge to increase the recycled content of their process.